DerGuru/The-Resonant/New Chapters/Part1/P1-07_Steam_and_Smalltalk.md

 His thoughts were interrupted by the screech of the brakes as the tram jolted to a stop.
 Jason stood, stepping off into the cool morning, feeling oddly unmoored.

 The library was just across the street, its familiar form a comforting presence.
-He loved the way it smelled—old books and polished wood—with just a hint of something musty that spoke of untold stories waiting in the wings.
+He loved the way it smelledâ€”old books and polished woodâ€”with just a hint of something musty that spoke of untold stories waiting in the wings.

 Inside, he wandered the stacks aimlessly, letting the silence wrap around him like a favored blanket.
 He welcomed the solitude, the chance to lose himself among the stories and voices captured between the covers.